 It is released under the GNU General Public License version 2.0, and comes with a number of handy features including multiple workflows, convenient staging areas, color controls, improved GPG signing for tags and commits, etc. for maximized performance.

-Sysadmins don’t need to spend all day making a test setup, they can just create a branch and clone it to test server.
+Sysadmins don’t need to spend all day making a test setup, they can just create a branch and clone it to the test server.
 They can track the configuration changes made using Change history.

 The branching model in Git is something that helps every sysadmin to have multiple independent local branches.
 It takes a few seconds to create, merge, and delete any branch.